We can make a positive change

 For more information about JTI, please visit jti.com

 JTI in action with ARISE

 JTI provides funding for ARISE activities and coordinates and manages the partners, finance, budgets and program administration.
-The company has extensive presence in the field and JTI Leaf Technicians play a key role.
-They are on the front line educating farmers about child labor, responding to families’ questions and overseeing the implementation of JTI’s Agricultural Labor Practices.
+The company has extensive presence in the field and JTI Agronomy Technicians play a key role.
+They are on the front-line educating farmers about child labor, responding to families’ questions and overseeing the implementation of JTI’s Agricultural Labor Practices.
 They play a key role in mapping and identifying opportunities for ARISE initiatives because of their specific local knowledge about the social needs of tobacco-growing communities.
-They support decision-making about which community and which initiative is appropriate, and support the ILO when it is performing rapid assessments.
+They support decision-making about which community and which initiative is appropriate and support the ILO when it is performing rapid assessments.
 JTI also coordinates the alignment to and collaboration with other JTI programs.